 You can select a line by clicking any of the following:

 - The line in the map display

 - The row in the line layer's attribute table

 - The legend item in the profile graph

 The first click on the legend item will cause the line to disappear from the profile graph, but a second click on the same legend item will cause the line to reappear.

 The example below depicts a profile graph that displays elevation change over the length of the input 3D lines.

 - X-Axis—Horizontal distance

-The legend can be turned on and off using the toggle button in the upper-right corner of the profile graph.
+The legend can be shown or hidden using the toggle button in the upper right corner of the chart window.